 What’s your favorite New York spot?

 Astoria Park Pool and the different parks along the water in Astoria.
 The pool overlooks the river and the Triborough bridge, and the parks are full of families and kids and BBQ’s.
-I even saw a game of cricket being played (proper stumps and all).
+I even saw a game of cricket (proper stumps and all).

 What do you like about being part of AWNY?